 The million dollar question, right?
 I’ve been wanting to write this post for some time now, and I’ve recently had several requests for it.
 So here we go.
 How to Cook Thanksgiving Dinner w/ One Oven.

 You wanna know the secret?
 There is no secret.
 It takes a lot of planning and organization, all of which I’m here to help you with.
 Also, there’s no “right way” to do this.
-This post is merely a guide to help you, but by no means do you need to do exactly as I say.
-If you take away two or three tips that help you through this holiday season, I’ve done my job. ????
+This post is merely a guide to help you figure out how to cook Thanksgiving dinner with one oven, but by no means do you need to do exactly as I say.
+If you take away two or three tips that help you through this holiday season, I’ve done my job.
 Let’s dive right in.

 1) You don’t.
 This is the number one rule I’ve learned after hosting many 25-30 people dinners at my home.
 This rule goes for Thanksgiving and/or any holiday.
 Your one oven can’t do it all by itself.
 I mean, it could, but it doesn’t have to.
 This is the time to use a lifeline.
 LET PEOPLE BRING STUFF.